 West Coast and Highland Distillery Tour from Inverness – Itinerary

 The West Coast and Highland Distillery Tour begins with time for a brief photo by Loch Ness.
 Our next stop for a photo will be at the Commando Memorial partly because of the view (on a clear day) of Ben Nevis – highest mountain in the UK.
 Ben Nevis Distillery by Fort William is our first visit.
 Following lunch we will enjoy Dalwhinnie Distillery and Tomatin Distillery.
 Depending on tour times one of these is likely to be a tasting and the other a tour.
 There will be time for a photo at Ruthven Barracks between these distilleries.
+If our favoured distilleries (above) are fully booked, we will work to find you alternatives.
+The earlier you book the more likely that you’ll get the chosen distilleries.

 Loch Ness and Urquhart Castle